-We offer PPL pilots several cost effective time-building packages to help hour builders accumulate P1 Pilot-in-Command (PIC) time.
+We offer PPL pilots several cost-effective time-building packages to help hour builders accumulate P1 Pilot-in-Command (PIC) time.

 Safety Pilots can be provided.
 Those available include flight instructors, airline pilots as well as like-minded PPL qualified pilots.
 We encourage flying in pairs.
 Flying with another pilot makes the experience not only more sociable but also allows you to relax somewhat knowing you have a competent wing-man next to you in times of need.